Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 Agia Marina

-- Best for: Families, beach lovers
+- Best for: Families, beach lovers, little ones

-- Known for: Beautiful beach, water sports
+- Known for: Beautiful beach, water sports, nearby attractions

 - Atmosphere: Tourist-friendly, relaxed